-The CNG prices in Delhi is mainly dependent on the prices of natural gas which is abundantly available in some of the foreign countries including Russia, United States of American and OPEC (Organization of Petroleum Exporting Countries).
-The Compressed Natural Gas or CNG is a fuel which is obtained by compressing natural gas and mainly contains methane in it.
+The CNG prices in Delhi are mainly dependent on the prices of natural gas which is abundantly available in some foreign countries including Russia, the United States of America and OPEC (Organization of Petroleum Exporting Countries).
+Compressed Natural Gas or CNG is a fuel which is obtained by compressing natural gas and mainly contains methane in it.
 As CNG is procured from foreign markets it is priced in terms of dollars.
-The base price of the natural gas which is procured from the sources is dollar-linked and hence the entire input price is totally dependent on the value of the U.S. Dollar versus Indian Rupee.
-A rise in the value of the dollar makes domestic CNG prices to soar up and vice-versa.
-The CNG is used as a traditional gasoline/internal combustion engine automobiles.
+The base price of the natural gas which is procured from the sources is dollar-linked and hence the entire input price is totally dependent on the value of the U.S. Dollar versus the Indian Rupee.
+A rise in the value of the dollar makes domestic CNG prices soar up and vice-versa.
+The CNG is used as a traditional gasoline/internal combustion engine for automobiles.
 The CNG rates in Delhi will be revised on a regular basis by the gas distributors in India.
 Indraprastha Gas Limited is the main distributor of CNG/PNG in Delhi city.

-The CNG is made by compressing the natural gas which mainly contains methane to less than 1% of the volume which it occupies at the standard atmospheric pressure.
+The CNG is made by compressing the natural gas which mainly contains methane to less than 1% of the volume that it occupies at the standard atmospheric pressure.
 The compressed natural gas is usually stored and distributed in hard containers at a high pressure of 20 – 25 Mpa.
-The CNG is generally stored in a spherical or cylindrical shaped container.
+The CNG is generally stored in a spherical or cylindrical-shaped container.

-The people are more increasingly becoming aware of the environmental pollution and its after-effects on nature and on the human race.
+People are increasingly becoming aware of environmental pollution and its after-effects on nature and on the human race.
 To help the earth from getting further polluted, most of the countries in the world are modifying the automobile engines to enable them to use CNG instead of traditional fuels like diesel and petrol.
-The natural gas vehicles are highly used in Iran followed by the Asia – Pacific region and also in Delhi, the national capital of India.
+Natural gas vehicles are highly used in Iran followed by the Asia – Pacific region and also in Delhi, the national capital of India.

-The high rate of pollution in the city of Delhi has forced the residents of the city to switch to the natural gas run vehicles which in the long term will help the city to decrease the pollution to a great extent.
+The high rate of pollution in the city of Delhi has forced the residents of the city to switch to natural gas-run vehicles which in the long term will help the city to decrease the pollution to a great extent.

 The following are the benefits of using Compressed Natural Gas: